PSST-Challenge/PSST-Challenge.github.io/docs/organizers.md

 Raye Watts designed our logo and web site.

-Portland State University students Mia Cywinski, Sam Hedine, Jon Madrigal, and Lidiya Khoroshenkikh contributed to the preparation and annotation of the transcribed  dataset.
+Portland State University students Mia Cywinski, Emily Tudorache, and Khanh Nguyen contributed to the preparation and annotation of the transcribed  dataset.